omarimayerswalker/Concentration/README.md

  - Weekend: I brainstormed about how I wanted the game to look
  - Weekend: I wrote my user stories as well
  - Monday: Continued to brainstorm about the construction of the game, specifically the interface
- - Monday: Created the basic layout of the board
+ - Monday: Created the basic layout of the board; created event listeners
+ - Tuesday: Created most the game.
+Trouble shooted allot untill I achieved MVP
+ - Wednesday: Trouble shooted bugs.
+Worked on making the site look better

 * User Stories